cork-labs/ng.cork.router/CONTRIBUTING.md

     git push origin fix-branch
     ```

-* In GitHub, send a pull request to `ng.cl.router:master`.
+* In GitHub, send a pull request to `ng.cork.router:master`.
 * If we suggest changes then:
   * Make the required updates.
   * Re-run the test suite to ensure tests are still passing.